top of page

 "we do this for nature's own intrinsic value and right to exist"

-At Tir Natur, we want to put nature front and centre; not something to be controlled, or tolerated, but set free.
-We do this for nature's own intrinsic value and its right to exist, but the benefit that nature brings to our own lives is immeasurable.
-We are part of nature, and we must rediscover our place within it.
-We must relearn to empathise with nature, so that we and future generations are more likely to take steps to protect it.
+At Tir Natur, we want to put nature front and centre — not as something to be controlled or tolerated, but set free.
+We do this for nature's own intrinsic value and its right to exist, but the benefit that nature brings to our own lives also is immeasurable.
+We are part of nature and we must rediscover our place within it.
+We must relearn to empathise with nature so that we and future generations are more likely to take steps to protect it.

 "rewilding recovers nature to its most complex and complete form"